Fox Podium

 To help stiffen things up torsionally, the Podium uses a steel 20 x 110 mm DH Boost axle with two pinch bolts on each dropout.
 That’s potentially inconvenient in a world where many front hubs are no longer 20 mm compatible; it’s also almost certainly the right call.
 I wish 15 mm axles for long-travel forks had never happened in the first place, but that ship sailed a while ago.

-The tradeoff to making an (allegedly) fairly stiff inverted single crown is weight.
+The tradeoff for making a fairly stiff inverted single crown is weight.
 The Podium weighs 2,756 grams, over 300 more than the Fox 38 (which isn’t particularly light to begin with).

 As for the other chassis details, the Podium gets 36 mm-diameter stanchions and a brake mount for a 200 mm rotor; Fox condones running up to a 230mm-diameter rotor with an adapter.